stevwyman/budget/README.md

 ## backlog

+- [ ] add a timestamp for the latest successful import
 - [ ] create a burndown, based on the project runtime, the occured cost and the budget

 ## set up the development environment